SupaMega24/learn-web3andsolidity/cm03zb88r000109mgesomdsyq.md

 * If you’re correct, both cards will **disappear**.
 If not, try again until you get it right!

-Keep going until all the cards are gone—this game will help you lock in those terms for good!
+Keep going until all the cards are gone.
+This game will help you lock in those terms for good!

 [Challenge yourself here!](https://quizlet.com/933290054/match?funnelUUID=f5ca5c2d-6f28-4cc7-a5bd-3116d716903a)